The PhD in Gender, Race, Sexuality and Social Justice is a unique interdisciplinary program.

 At present, the PhD program has 25 students in residence.
 Each year we receive between 140-160 applications and we accept two to three new students to the program.

 Students entering the PhD program take a minimum of 12 credits of coursework at the 500 level.
 Students who have already done comparable coursework should discuss this with the graduate program chair.

-Depending on their academic backgrounds, students may be required to take additional coursework (in addition to the minimum 12 credits) at the supervisory committee’s discretion and in consultation with the graduate program chair.
+Depending on their academic backgrounds, students may be required to take additional coursework (in addition to the minimum 12 credits) at the discretion of the Supervisory Committee and in consultation with the Graduate Program Chair and Advisor.

-PhD programs of study are individually planned in consultation with the research supervisor and the supervisory committee, and as approved by the graduate program chair.
+PhD programs of study are individually planned in consultation with the research supervisor and the Supervisory Committee, and as approved by the Graduate Program Chair and Advisor.